c3rey/Shadow-Mon/descriptions/collisionchecker.md

 \
 \
 \
-__checkTileCollision()__

-checkTileCollision() checks the [tile(s)](tile.md) that are [player's speed here] pixels away from the player in the direction the player is facing.
-It does this by drawing a line where the player will be next, with all units divided by Gamepanel.tilesize and rounded down (16 at the time this was written) to represent the line's position in a 16 column, 12 row table that corresponds with the current [Map's](map.md) maparray.
-If any tile (out of a maximum of 2) has collision set to on, checkTileCollision() will return true.
-If both tiles' collision is set to false, checkTileCollision() will return false.
+__checkTileCollision(Rectangle, int)__

+checkTileCollision() accepts a Rectangle argument as well as an int.
+The Rectangle represents the Player's next position upon moving in any of the directions, and the int represents the direction the Player is moving in, out of 8 directions that correspond with the cardinal directions of North, South, East, and West, and the ordinal directions of Northeast, Northwest, Southeast, and Southwest.
+Depending on the direction, the method will check 2 or 3 [Tiles](tile.md) representing the tiles that the player can end up colliding with while moving in that direction.
+If any of those tiles has collision set to on, the Player's attempt at moving will be rejected and the Player's collision will turn on, holding them in place.
+Collision is also turned on if the Player collides with an edge of the map with no map beyond it.

 \
-__getNextPlayerPosition()__

-This is a helper method that is used in multiple other check methods that creates a rectangle representing where the solidArea of the player will be the next time it moves, based on the direction the player is currently facing.

-\
-__checkObject(GameObject) & checkForObjects()__
+__checkObject(Rectangle, GameObject) & checkForObjects(Rectangle)__

 checkObject is a helper method for checkForObjects and uses getNextPlayerPosition to check whether the player's solidArea will intersect with that of the object passed as its argument.
 Returns true if that is the case, and false if not.
 CheckForObjects() loops through objectManager's objArray and calls checkObject() on each object in the array, to ensure the player isn't colliding with any objects. returns true if any one of the checkObject() calls returns true.

-\
-__set[Left, Right, Up, and Down]Positions()__

-CollisionChecker also handles where the Player spawns in upon entering a new map, as it has direct access to the player and also handles map switching once the player collides with the edge of a map.
+Both accept nextPlayerPosition as a parameter.